vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The latter, headed by Indra, assemble in the house of Himavaṭ Pārvatī enters the

 arena in a vimāna  and takes a garland of flowers to place at the feet of the man of her choice \(SP 13.28\).
-At that very moment, in order to test his bride to be \( devyā jij˜

-nāsayā\), Śiva assumes the form of a child in her lap \(SP 13.29\).
+At that very moment, in order to test his bride to be \( devyā jijñāsayā\), Śiva assumes the form of a child in her lap \(SP 13.29\).
 Due to her yogic powers she recognizes the god to whom she had pledged her word and is pleased \(SP 13.30–31\).

 When the gods, however, see the maiden of the wedding contest with a child in her lap they, understandably enough, are bewildered, fly into passion and try to attack him \(SP 13.32\). Śiva repels the assault by immobilizing and mutilating the offenders \(SP 13.33–38\).
 Brahmā is the only god who sees through Śiva’s